-The rule also provides twelve categories of exclusions, which exclude from the definition of "waters of the United States" a variety of features, such as features that only contain water in direct response to rainfall (e.g., ephemeral features); groundwater; diffuse storm water runoff; many road and farm ditches; prior converted cropland; certain artificial features for irrigation, mining, construction, or other activities located upland or in non-jurisdictional areas; and waste treatment systems.
+The rule also provides twelve categories of exclusions, which exclude from the definition of WOTUS a variety of features, such as features that only contain water in direct response to rainfall (e.g., ephemeral features); groundwater; diffuse storm water runoff; many road and farm ditches; prior converted cropland; certain artificial features for irrigation, mining, construction, or other activities located upland or in non-jurisdictional areas; and waste treatment systems.
 Some of these exclusions remove waters that the prior, 2015 rule included within the reach of the CWA.